gothic-hedge-society/fintech.trading.competition/README.md

 # Duke FINTECH Trading Competition 2021

 The daily standings for the top 10 traders will be posted here and updated daily.
-Be sure to check back often for updates!
+Be sure to check back often for updates!!

 ## Standings: 2021-03-24